impiza/image-mangle/README.md

-imgencode
+ImgEncode
 =========

-A drag and drop base64 image encoder.
+A drag and drop JavaScript tool for base64 encoding images.